Niagara Falls Country Club: Golf course

 The Niagara Falls Country Club course is a par 70, 6,621 yard, championship course that features 90 treacherous sand traps.
 It was originally designed by A.W.
 Tillinghast in 1919, and later updated by Robert Trent Jones Sr., Geoffrey Cornish, and Brian M. Silva.
 The course also features two large practice putting greens, driving range and chipping green.

 The course has a rating of 73 with a slope of 131.
 In total, the par 70 course is 6,871 yards.

-In 2011, the golf course at Niagara Falls Country Club was ranked #6 best private golf course in Western New York behind (1) Crag Burn, (2) River Oaks, (3) Country Club of Buffalo, (4) Park Country Club, and (5) Cherry Hill.
+In 2011, the golf course at Niagara Falls Country Club was ranked #4 best private golf course in Western New York behind (1) Country Club of Buffalo, (2) Craig Burn, and (3) Park Country Club.

 The course was described as a "tract of land is equal parts subtle roller and garishly-bunkered post modernist.
 Without equal are the greens; their subtle and obvious undulations are the match of any surfaces around, despite the location of many of them on flat, uninteresting ground."